 Welcome to Cataloochee

 Cataloochee Ski Area in Maggie Valley, North Carolina is a top ski and snowboard resort in the Southeast.
 We offer 100% snowmaking coverage of our slopes that include eighteen skiing and snowboarding slopes and trails that are 44% beginner, 39% intermediate, and 17% advanced to expert.
-Ski and snowboard lessons are available for the novice through the advanced levels and we have a huge line of rental equipment that is updated every year.
+Ski and snowboard lessons are available for everyone from the novice to advanced and we have a huge line of rental equipment that is updated every year.

 At Cataloochee, we love large groups and offer a helping hand at every stage of your visit, excellent facilities, and of course, great skiing and snowboarding.
 We have some of the best group deals in the Southeast and special rates for all sessions, night or day.